hvalls/tf_vault_dev_server/README.md

 **Usage**

+1. Create a Key Pair from your AWS console and download *.pem* file
 1. Create *variables.tf* file with all the required variables (See https://www.terraform.io/docs/configuration/variables.html)
 2. initialize working directory with `$ terraform init`
 3. Apply configuration with `$ terraform apply`

+*vault_ip* will be shown.
+Navigate to http://{vault_ip}:8200/ui and you will see Hashicorp Vault web dashboard.

+NOTE: Hashicorp vault dev server runs on port 8200, by default.
+NOTE: If you can't see the Vault Web UI, make sure your default security group are not missconfigured (inbound protocol/ports).